 We run retreats and workshops in London and New Forest, provide one-to-one mindfulness sessions, provide psychotherapy, and run bespoke tailor-made courses to businesses and individuals.

 (MA, PG.Dip, MBACP Accredited, BSsP)

-He has an MA in race, culture and ethnicity from Birkbeck College, where his dissertation researched ‘Higher Education and the Equality Act 2010’.
+William has an MA from Birkbeck College, where his dissertation researched ‘Higher Education and the Equality Act 2010’.
 This looked at the attainment gap in higher education.
 William has also taught at the University of Brighton and the University of London.

 Training & qualifications: